 - Set it up so that like goes with like: tops on the sofa, pants on this chair, dresses here, outerwear over here, and so on.

 - Johanna gave the lay of the land.
 First-come, first-served.
 Her only other rule was, “If you like something and someone else likes it too . . . be nice to each other.”

 - Johanna provided grocery bags for each person to use as we swapped, ate, drank, and caught up with one another.

 - Bag up what’s left over.
 We had a dozen bags.

 - Ahead of time, schedule the donation pick up for the following morning.
 Done and done.

-The Satisfaction Of A Decluttering Job Well Done
+The Satisfaction of a Decluttering Job Well Done

 Jessica scored my vest AND my slippers (I was thrilled!), and I took home a few items, too.
 I arrived with three bags and departed with one.
 Chalk it up as a WIN!

 All in all, a totally productive Moms’ Night Out.
-If you’re stuck in a decluttering rut, or if you’ve gotten some momentum going but are having trouble closing the cycle, gather some friends for moral support and try a clothing swap!
+If you’re stuck in a decluttering rut, or if you’ve got some momentum going but are having trouble closing the cycle, gather some friends for moral support and try a clothing swap!

 For more family money tips and advice, check out the Money-Saving Family category on FamilyApp.